 (c) order that the defaulting party pay the costs above on an indemnity basis.

 (9) The Court will consider whether the Protocol has been complied with when exercising its discretion in determining the amount of interest payable (except when it has been agreed between the parties), and may —

 (a) award a party that has succeeded in the action and that has complied with the Protocol interest from a period earlier than the date of the writ; and

 (b) deprive a party that has succeeded in the action but that has not complied with the Protocol interest in respect of any period as the Court deems fit.

-(10) Where there are good reasons for non-compliance with the Protocol, the Court will not impose any sanction against the defaulting party.
+(10) Where there are good reasons for non-compliance with the Protocol, including such cases of “exceptional urgency” as listed at paragraph 11A of the Protocol, the Court will not impose any sanction against the defaulting party.